Skip to content

 Hi, my name is Sam/Samantha (they/any)

-I am excited to join The Rainbow Circles as an independent contractor and provide therapy to people of all ages.
-I received my Masters in Mental Health Counseling in 2021 from Naropa University, and I am working towards LPC licensure.
+I have enjoyed working at The Rainbow Circles for the last two years and I provide counseling to adults, teens, and people in committed relationships.
+I also offer group therapy.
+I received my Masters in Mental Health Counseling in 2021 from Naropa University, and I am officially licensed as an LPC in the state of Colorado.
 I am queer, genderfluid, have ADHD, and I love working with other queer, trans, and neurodivergent clients.
 I also carry a bicultural perspective as my mother’s family are immigrants from South America and my father’s family is white (Irish and French Canadian).

 I primarily take a Gestalt therapy approach, which means present moment awareness and a deep sense of respect for your experience are centerfold for me.
 However, I eclectically integrate EMDR and creative approaches, not to mention a social justice and relational lens.